skoji/noramark/README.md

 ArtiMark is a simple text markup language.
 It is designed to create XHTML files for EPUB books.
 It is optimized for Japanese text for the present.

-**CAUTION This is very early alpha version, so it's not stable at all.
-Even the markup syntax will change. **
+**CAUTION This is very early alpha version, so it's not stable at all.**

-I hope it will be stable by the end of Feburary, 2014
+Reimplemented new version will be released on the end of Feb.
+2014.
+Some syntax will be changed on the new version.
+The name of the library may change.

 ## Installation